Connect with supports for survivors of violence

 To apply for the program, you must be assessed for eligibility with a local service provider.
 If you are eligible, the service provider will assist you with your application to the program.

-Visit the victim service directory to find the VQRP+ service provider in your community.
+Visit the victim service directory to find a service provider in your community.

 Victim/Witness Assistance Program

-The Victim/Witness Assistance Program provides information, assistance and support to victims and witnesses of crime throughout the criminal court process in order to improve their understanding of, and participation in, the criminal court process.
+The Victim/Witness Assistance Program provides information, assistance and support to victims and witnesses of crime throughout the criminal court process to improve their understanding of, and participation in, the criminal court process.

 Services are provided on a priority basis to the most vulnerable victims and witnesses of violent crime.
 Services begin once police have laid charges and continue until the court case is over.